44.8 million voice calls made by pilgrims from holy sites during Eid Al Adha: CST - www.lokmattimes.com

 44.8 million voice calls made by pilgrims from holy sites during Eid Al Adha: CST

-Dubai [UAE], June 17 (ANI/WAM): The Communications, Space, and Technology Commission (CST) has released the performance report on telecommunications ...
+Mina [Saudi Arabia], June 18 (ANI/WAM): The Communications, Space, and Technology Commission (CST) has released the performance report on ...

-Dubai [UAE], June 17 (ANI/WAM): The Communications, Space, and Technology Commission (CST) has released the performance report on telecommunications in Makkah and other holy sites during Eid Al Adha, which shows that 44.8 million voice calls were made, over 38 million locally and 6.7 million internationally, all with a success rate exceeding 99 per cent.
+Mina [Saudi Arabia], June 18 (ANI/WAM): The Communications, Space, and Technology Commission (CST) has released the performance report on telecommunications in Makkah and other holy sites during Eid Al Adha, which shows that 44.8 million voice calls were made, over 38 million locally and 6.7 million internationally, all with a success rate exceeding 99 per cent.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app